Ever wondered how food photographers create those really bold images of still life or dark food photography?

 - Deep Box To Shoot In

 - Negative Fill Cards (Black Foam Boards)

 For best results use an old wooden box if you have access to one.
 The texture of the box will add to the image.

-The set up for shooting in a box to create dark food photography is just a matter of setting your food in the box, and surround it by negative fill (black foam core).
+The set-up for shooting in a box to create dark food photography is just a matter of placing your food in the box and surround it with negative fill (black foam core).

 To set up, place negative fill cards around your box to reduce light bounce into the box.

 For this dark food photography setup, your focus should be on the placement of the black foam core.

 Your first negative fill card should be placed on the opposite side of the light source to reduce light from bouncing back into the box.

 Your second negative fill card should be placed at the back of the box.
 I’ve done this to reduce the light bouncing from off my white walls back into the box.

 The last negative fill card to create dark food photography has been placed between the light source and the subject.
 This is to reduce the light falling onto the subject.